dianashams/survcompare/README.md

 # R package "survcompare":
-### Internal validation and comparison of the Cox Proportionate Hazards model and Survival Random Forest performances using repeated cross-validation.
+### Internal validation and comparison of the Cox Proportionate Hazards model (CoxPH) and Survival Random Forest (SRF) performances using repeated cross-validation.

 #### The package aims to help researchers to make an informed decision on whether the benefit of using a flexible but less transparent machine learning method is high enough, or the classical (or regularized) Cox model should be preferred.

 ### Method:
 The package checks whether there are considerable non-linear and interaction terms in the data, and quantifies their contributions to the models' performance.
 Using repeated nested cross-validation, the package
   * validates Cox Proportionate Hazards model (or Cox Lasso depending on the user's input)
-  * validates Survival Random Forest(SRF) ensembled with the baseline Cox model
+  * validates Survival Random Forest ensembled with the baseline Cox model
   * performs statistical testing of whether the Survival Random Forest ensemble outperforms the Cox model

 The performance metrics include